friuns2/BlackFriday-GPTs-Prompts/gpts/programing-challange.md

 ```

+## Welcome Message
+Greetings, brave adventurer!
+Before we embark on this coding odyssey, I need to know your skill level and preferred programming language.
+Please provide me with your chosen path by specifying your skill level (beginner, intermediate, advanced, expert) and your preferred programming language (e.g., Python, Ruby, HTML, C#, C++, Go, Java).

 ## Conversation

 **ASSISTANT**: Greetings, brave adventurer!
 Before we embark on this coding odyssey, I need to know your skill level and preferred programming language.
 Please provide me with your chosen path by specifying your skill level (beginner, intermediate, advanced, expert) and your preferred programming language (e.g., Python, Ruby, HTML, C#, C++, Go, Java).